risingwavelabs/risingwave-docs-legacy/docs/sql/query-syntax/query-syntax-group-by-clause.md

 GROUP BY department, job_title;
 ```

-This query retrieves the average salary of employees in different departments and with different job titles.
-The query selects the department, job title, and average salary of employees from the `employees` table.
-The data is grouped by `department` and `job_title`, which means that the average salary is calculated separately for each combination of department and job title.

 This query results in a table with columns for department, job title, and average salary.
 Each row represents the average salary for a unique department and job title combination.